How to Structure a Data Science Team: Key Models and Roles to Consider

 Team assembly and scaling

 The initial challenge of talent acquisition in data science, besides the overall scarcity of experts, is the high salary expectations.
-According to O’Reilly Data Science Salary Survey 2017, the median annual base salary is $90,000, while in the US the figure reaches $112,000 (up 6.5 percent over last year).
-These numbers significantly vary depending on geography, specific technology skills, organization sizes, gender, industry, and education.
-If you decide to hire skilled analytics experts, the further challenges also include engagement and retention.
+According to O’Reilly Data Science Salary Survey 2017, the median annual base salary was $90,000, while in the US the figure reached $112,774 at the time of updating this article.
+These numbers significantly vary depending on geography, specific technical skills, organization sizes, gender, industry, and education.
+If you decide to hire skilled analytics experts, further challenges also include engagement and retention.

 Another way to address the talent scarcity and budget limitations is to develop approachable machine learning platforms that would welcome new people from IT and enable further scaling.
 Even if no experienced data scientists can be hired, some organizations bypass this barrier by building relationships with educational institutions.
 In the US, there are about a dozen Ph.D. programs emphasizing data science and numerous boot camps with 12-month-or-so courses.